-Sanborn Trails is a 4.8 mile moderately trafficked loop trail located near Saratoga, CA that features beautiful wild flowers and is rated as moderate.
+Sanborn Trails is a 4.8 mile moderately trafficked loop trail located near Saratoga, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash